lifeomic/attempt/README.md

   maxAttempts: 4,
   handleError (err, context) {
     if (err.retryable === false) {
-      // We should abort error indicates that request is not retryable context.abort();
+      // We should abort because error indicates that request is not retryable context.abort();
     }
   }